The Overland Track in Tasmania is a fantastic 6 days hiking experience.

 Even with a rain jacket, rain pants, fleece coat, hooded sweatshirt, t-shirt, and jeans, I was soaked all the way down to my thermals.
 I had a backpack cover over my water resistant backpack, but this proved useless: everything in my pack was wet.
 That day, even the super backpackers, with their $1000 dollar backpacks and special waterproof covers learned the lesson that “waterproof” is a myth.

-Read this post by Matthias at Matt Worldwide: Preparing for a 10 day hike in South West Tasmania
+Read this post by Matthias at Matt Downunder: Preparing for a 10 day hike in South West Tasmania

 Do not take cotton clothes such as jeans or track pants, once wet they will NOT DRY .